 2015 Jul 31: Marcia BROWN left as administrator; Nora PROBASCO remained as the sole administrator.

-2017 Feb 21: Nora PROBASCO resigned due to health concerns and invited Diana Gale MATTHIESEN to become project admin; she accepted.
+2017 Feb 21: Nora PROBASCO resigned due to health concerns.
+Diana Gale MATTHIESEN became project administrator.

 2017 Mar 2: the format of the FTDNA website was updated to the newer, more graphical "groups" interface,which includes an "Activity Feed" allowing semi-private communication between project members.

 2017 Mar 2/3: At this time, the existing ROSE project had nearly a thousand members with several hundred who were not strictly eligible for a Y-DNA (men only) project dedicated to surname ROSE.
 There membership was of little use to them and of no use to the project.
 In fact, carrying these hundreds of additional members on the roster was a burden to the project that only made managing the project more difficult.
 So began a process of purging the membership roster of women, men whose ROSE ancestor was not on their Patrilineal line, and men with only "ROSE-like" surnames, ones that deserved projects of their own.
 So as not to leave the latter adrift, Diana began a process of opening or adopting — and now running — projects for them.